fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/flight_identification.md

 - `namespace domain` = `OPERATING_AGENCY_DESIGNATOR` when the `namespace identifier` is a three-letter Operating Agency Designator (as per ICAO Doc.
 8585).
 - `namespace domain` = `LOCATION_INDICATOR` when the `namespace identifier` is a four-letter Location Indicator (as per ICAO Doc.
 7910).

-It is recommended that the GUFI originator use a single consistent namespace whenever possible to allow namespace uniqueness to be testable for that organisation.
+It is up to each GUFI originator to choose the most suitable option for the namespace.
+It is also recommended that the GUFI originator use a single consistent namespace whenever possible to allow namespace uniqueness to be testable for that organisation.

-Note:
-> The GUFI originator is not necessarily the flight plan or message originator, although they may be the same entity.
-> For example, it is possible that an independent GUFI creation service could be used by flight plan originators that do not wish to create their own GUFIs.
-> The namespace associated with these GUFIs would be that of the creation service and would have no connection to the flight plan originator.
+?> Note: The GUFI originator is not necessarily the flight plan or message originator, although they may be the same entity.
+For example, it is possible that an independent GUFI creation service could be used by flight plan originators that do not wish to create their own GUFIs.
+The namespace associated with these GUFIs would be that of the creation service and would have no connection to the flight plan originator.

 #### Encoding the creation timestamp